All Episodes

 We will never know.

-Well, uh that's hard to say.
+Well, that's hard to say.

 Is there somebody in the shadow government that participated in the shootdown?

-If it was a shoot down, it'll leak it to the New York Times, the LA Times.
+If it was a shootdown, it'll leak it to the New York Times, the L.A.
+Times.

-Oh, that's that story will not die either.
+Oh, that story will not die either.

 You know what these guys are saying?